hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9592108407"><img src="https://farm8.staticflickr.com/7408/9592108407_ca37dfc4a1_b.jpg" width="1024" height="683"></a>

 We pumped fresh water and boiled it for our instant food packages which we took with us.
-Konstantin had <a href="http://www.travellunch.de/" target="_blank">Travellunch</a> Kartoffeltopf mit Rindfleisch which he rated 4 out of 5 and Patrick had <a href="http://www.farmers-outdoor.net/" target="_blank">Farmer&## 039;­s Outdoor</a> Risotto al Funghi which he couldn't even finish and gave it to Konstantin who also found it nearly uneatable.
+Konstantin had <a href="http://www.travellunch.de/" target="_blank">Travellunch</a> Kartoffeltopf mit Rindfleisch which he rated 4 out of 5 and Patrick had <a href="http://www.farmers-outdoor.net/" target="_blank">Farme's Outdoor</a> Risotto al Funghi which he couldn't even finish and gave it to Konstantin who also found it nearly uneatable.
 We are not sure if the taste was only related to this package or to all packages with this meal.

 After having had dinner we enjoyed a beautiful red sunset which we thought would bring us friendly weather the next day.
 Due to the wind and the extreme coldness of the water we quickly gave up on the idea of having a swim in the lake and prepared our Cumulus Panyam 450 sleeping bags in our <a href="http://hikeventures.com/gear-review-hilleberg-anjan-for-the-summer/" target="_self">Hilleberg tent</a>.